 Silo mentality is a mindset adopted by certain employees/teams/departments within the same organization.
 Silo working hampers efficiency, the scope for improvement, cross-functional knowledge transfer as well as trust-building with in a workforce.
 The existence of a silo mentality drastically affects the health of the company culture in the long run.

 However, silo working has been a management term that has been doing the rounds for quite some time now.
-A silo mindset can be eradicated with the right vision and training by the executive leaders of organizations.
+A silo mindset can be eradicated with the right vision and training by the executive leaders of organizations and by making a cultural shift.
 ITIL® plays a vital role in creating this shift and helps in preventing such destructive organizational practices.

-ITIL 4 was introduced with the intention to streamline the service value chain by eliminating orthodox processes.
+ITIL® 4 was introduced with the intention to streamline the service value chain by eliminating traditional way of carrying out activities.
 It enables teams to develop a holistic approach instead of a siloed approach.

-In the past, ITSM had received a lot of flak for promoting siloed working, However, the latest version of ITIL, ITIL 4, rectified this flaw of ITSM.
+In the past, ITSM had received a lot of flak for promoting siloed working, However, the latest version of ITIL, ITIL® 4, rectified this flaw of ITSM.
 Amidst this highly competitive market, it’s imperative for organizations to generate value quickly.
-Siloed approach impedes enterprises from a value-generation point of view.
-Industry experts are of the view that on-the-job trainings are the best way to upskill the entire workforce in ITIL 4.
-Adoption of ITIL 4 will greatly help in curbing a siloed approach to work and encourage a holistic and collaborative work methodology.
+The Siloed approach impedes enterprises from a value-generation point of view.
+Industry experts are of the view that on-the-job training is the best way to upskill the entire workforce in ITIL® 4.
+Adoption of ITIL® 4 will greatly help in curbing a siloed approach to work and encourage a holistic and collaborative work methodology.